apcamargo/taxopy/README.md

     [[207598], [9504, 114498]]

-In certain situations, it is useful to allow slight variations between the input name and the matches in the database.
-This can be accomplished by setting the `fuzzy` parameter of `taxid_from_name` to `True`.
-For instance, in GTDB, some taxa have suffixes.
-The `fuzzy` parameter enables you to locate the taxonomic identifiers of all taxa with a name similar to the input, so you don't need to know the exact name beforehand.
+When querying a `TaxDb` using a taxon name, you can enable fuzzy search by setting the `fuzzy` parameter of [`taxid_from_name`][taxopy.taxid_from_name] to `True`.
+This allows the function to find taxa with names similar, but not identical, to the query string(s).

+For a practical use case of this feature, consider the [GTDB](https://gtdb.ecogenomic.org/) taxonomy.
+In GTDB [some taxa have suffixes appended to their names](https://gtdb.ecogenomic.org/faq#why-do-some-family-and-higher-rank-names-end-with-an-alphabetic-suffix) because they are either not monophyletic in the GTDB reference tree or have unstable placements between different releases.
+By using fuzzy searches, you can find all the taxonomic identifiers representing a given taxon, such as *Myxococcota*, without needing to know in advance if any suffixes are appended to the name.

 ```python
 # The `taxdump_url` parameter of the `TaxDb` class can be used retrieve a custom taxdump from a URL.
 In this case, we will use a GTDB taxdump provided by Wei Shen (https://github.com/shenwei356/gtdb-taxdump)